GENUKI Maintainers' Pages

-The church database is maintained on a county by county basis by the volunteers providing individual county pages.
+The church database is maintained on a county by county basis by volunteers.
 At the county level, adoption of maintenance of that section of the database depends on the amount of effort that the maintainer can offer alongside their other commitments.
 The church database statistics provides information about the number of entries for each county and the state of development.

-The database is split into county sections which are almost always maintained by the same person who maintains that county section of the GENUKI pages.
-But we can cater for the case where another individual separately maintains the church database entries for a county, although it is essential for them to liase with the county maintainer.
+The church database is split into county sections which are often maintained by the same person who maintains that county section of the GENUKI pages.
+But we can cater for the case where another individual separately maintains the church database entries for a county, although it is essential for them to liase closely with the county maintainer.

 The data is maintained as a comma separated text file, the format of which is defined elsewhere.
 If you want to take on maintenance of a county section of the church database then please contact the system administrator to discuss it, and to obtain the initial data for that county.

 A database table is used to hold information about how each county is maintained.
 Each devolved county section has to be defined in the database before it is used.
-This has been done for all the existing devolved county sections of the church database.
-If you want to start maintaining your county section of the church database contact the system administrator who will set the field in the database table.
+If you want to start maintaining a county section of the church database contact the system administrator who will set the field in the database table.